canadavid1/computer-1/README.md

 ## Directories
 ### Kicad
-Kicad files for all the PCB's used in the project.
+Kicad files for all the PCBs used in the project.

+NOTICE: some of these have some flaws.
+Do not rely on these working.
 ### Assembly
 Assorted assembly programs, and the corresponding compiler.
 ### Emulator